The best marketing is narrative. That’s because stories sell. When you first come across a new product, you’ll stumble upon a marketing story.

 As a marketer with a story to tell, how do you transform the world through your narrative?
 How do you make fragmented before-and-after stories whole and find the right images to illustrate your theme without spending a small fortune on copywriters, graphic artists, and printers?

-Here are five ways to market your idea on a tight budget:
+Here are six ways to market your idea on a tight budget:

 1. Own the printing equipment.